jinparksj/proteus/readme.md

 # Proteus Robotic Lab Automation

-* Idea on Proteus X-Y Plane
+* Idea on Proteus X-Y Plane as Top-view - IT IS JUST INTUITION from YOUTUBE CLIP about PROTEUS

 ![x_y_top_view](./img/x_y_top_view.png)